Skip to content

 Trustpilot Presence

 PXP Financial does not have a Trustpilot business profile.
 Confirmed by direct search and by reviewing the company's published trust signals.
-The 'PXP' result that appears on Trustpilot is PointPay (a crypto exchange — different company).
+The 'PXP' result that appears on Trustpilot is PointPay (a crypto exchange, a different company).
 For buyer-side reputation evidence, the meaningful signals are the BetMGM, Tipico and Penn Interactive client roster, the EveryMatrix integration partnership, and the FCA/PCI/Visa-MC regulatory stack.
-None of those substitute for public reviews, but they're the available data.
+None of those substitute for public reviews, but they are the available data.

 Notable Clients

 BetMGM, Tipico and Penn Interactive are the three publicly disclosed iGaming clients.
-BetMGM is the MGM Resorts/Entain joint venture — one of the three largest US sportsbook brands by handle.
-PXP supports BetMGM's full-service gateway across at least seven states.
+BetMGM is the MGM Resorts/Entain joint venture, one of the three largest US sportsbook brands by handle, and PXP supports BetMGM's full-service gateway across at least seven states.
 Tipico is a German-Austrian sportsbook with deep European roots and a US arm that PXP supports from the New Jersey launch onward.
 Penn Interactive is Penn Entertainment's iGaming subsidiary, operator of theScore Bet and Hollywood Casino online brands.
-EveryMatrix isn't a client in the operator sense but an integration partner — their B2B platform features PXP's payment services for downstream sportsbook and casino brands.
-1,000+ total merchants across all verticals, generating the €30B annual processing volume PXP cites.
+EveryMatrix isn't a client in the operator sense but an integration partner whose B2B platform features PXP's payment services for downstream sportsbook and casino brands.
+1,000+ total merchants across all verticals generate the €30B annual processing volume PXP cites.

 Operational Details